-1 - Operational water surface areas for impoundments/ponds is based on stage-storage curves provided by FMI4 assuming they are at 60 percent of capacity at the start of the evaporation program.
-For impoundments/ponds that do not have stage-storage curves, the surface areas are assumed to be 60 percent of the reservoir surface areas, tank surface areas remain the same.
+2 - Estimated reservoir volumes at start of evaporation program are assumed to be 60 percent of the reservoir capacities for impoundments and tanks.
 New spray evaporation pond 1 and 2 are assumed to be filled to 80% of capacity throughout the long-term ETS operations.